COVID-19 Protocols for summer 2022

 Subject to Revision as Guidance Evolves

-The Potomac School and Summer@Potomac have relied on the advice of public health experts and guidance issued by the Centers for Disease Control and Prevention, the Occupational Safety and Health Administration, the Virginia Department of Health, and the Virginia Department of Education in developing these protocols.
-Summer@Potomac may revise or update this Policy from time to time, as necessary or appropriate, or as public health guidance evolves.
+The Potomac School and Summer@Potomac have relied on the advice of public health experts and guidance issued by the Centers for Disease Control and Prevention, the Occupational Safety and Health Administration, the Virginia Department of Health, and the Virginia Department of Education in developing these protocol may revise or update this Addendum and the Safety Protocols from time to time, as necessary or appropriate, or as public health guidance evolves.